clangstonhinton/interactive-visualizations/README.md

 ## Approach

-(1) Usee the D3 library to read in samples from the URL dataset (2) Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in each study participant (3) Created a bubble chart that displays all the OTU samples collected from the study participant (4) Created a gauge chart that depicts the number of weekly belly button washings for each participant (5) Displayed the metadata (demographic information) for each participant including: ID, ethnicity, age, gender, location and washing frequency
+(1) Use the D3 library to read in samples from the URL dataset

+(2) Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in each study participant

+(3) Created a bubble chart that displays all the OTU samples collected from the study participant

+(4) Created a gauge chart that depicts the number of weekly belly button washings for each participant

+(5) Displayed the metadata (demographic information) for each participant including: ID, ethnicity, age, gender, location and washing frequency

 (5) All the charts and metadata changes when a new study participant is selected in the dropdown menu

 ## Example Website App